1950 Birthday Honours (New Zealand)

-The 1950 King's Birthday Honours in New Zealand, celebrating the official birthday of King George VI, were appointments made by the King on the advice of the New Zealand government to various orders and honours to reward and highlight good works by New Zealanders.
+The 1950 King's Birthday Honours in New Zealand, celebrating the official birthday of King George VI, were appointments made by the King on the advice of the New Zealand government to various orders and honours to reward and highlight the good works of New Zealanders.
 They were announced on 8 June 1950.

-The recipients of honours are displayed here as they were styled before their new honour.
+The recipients of honours are displayed here as they were styled before receiving their new honour.